Tamara Idelson CBT therapy (BABCP)& Integrative counselling (MBACP)

 Fear of travelling on public transport, London tube underground phobia

-Fear of medical tests e.g. MRI, colonoscopy, smear
+Fear and phobia of medical tests e.g. MRI, colonoscopy, smear

 Managing steroid (prednisolone) induced mental health side effects